filippoavi/embedded_project/README.md

 This is the repository for the final project of the Embedded System course of the Master's Degree in Mechatronics Engineering of the University of Trento.

-In order to compile the code, it is necessary to install the PlatformIO extension in Visual Studio Code.
+In order to compile the code, it is necessary to install the PlatformIO extension in Visual Studio Code (https://platformio.org).

 Relevant librtaries used:
   * https://github.com/adafruit/RTClib